-In the last 12 months since I have been in India, I have been hospitalised for anaphylaxis four times, and very nearly five if I were not so stubborn.
+In the last 12 months since I have been in India, I have been hospitalised for anaphylaxis four times.
+Very nearly five if I were not so stubborn.
 The scariest part about having anaphylaxis in India is that they do not understand this condition at all.
-They don't seem to have it, which means that doctors are always completely unaware of how to treat it.
+They don’t seem to have it, which means that doctors are always completely unaware of how to treat it.

 I had an alarming number of Indian friends contact me saying they had no idea an allergy could do this.
-I've been lucky to always have a westerner around me whenever I've had a reaction, and they mostly know what to do.
-Hopefully, this article can help some of my Indian friends get an understanding of how to react in these situations, and they can help someone if they ever happen to be in the situation.
+I’ve been lucky to always have a westerner around me whenever I’ve had a reaction and they mostly know what to do.
+Hopefully, this article can help some of my Indian friends get an understanding of how to react in these situations.
+And perhaps they can help someone if they ever happen to be in the situation.

 To give a proper understanding of what happened, I need to give a bit of a back story.
-I had been unwell for about a week, stomach pains, fever and gastro like symptoms.
-After a week of this, I found out that I had inflammation in my intestines, (hopefully not another underlying disease I have to deal with at a later date – classic diary of a sick girl stuff.) which was what was stopping me from being able to eat.
+I had been unwell for about a week with stomach pains, fever and gastro like symptoms.
+After a week of this, I found out that I had inflammation in my intestines. (hopefully not another underlying disease I have to deal with at a later date – classic diary of a sick girl stuff.) which was what was stopping me from being able to eat.